HeiderJeffer/RP-Artificial-Intelligence-as-a-risk-and-opportunity-for-the-authenticity-of-archives/README.md

 - Prof. Isto Huvila (IH), Co-Investigator

- <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/README.md#project-laboratory">Here Project Laboratory</a>
- , I creat a Lab for this project.
+ <a href="https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/README.md#project-laboratory">Here is the Project Laboratory</a>, I creat a Lab for this project.
 Please Pay Us a Visit.
 You can find all  AI/ML/DLthat codes that I write for this project.
-I am working and making experiments, to develop and design apps that reflect the nature of this project:
+I am working and making experiments, to develop and design apps that reflect the nature of this project.

 # Why I Chose this Project?
 ![alt text](https://github.com/HeiderJeffer/Ph.D-position-at-Linnaeus-University/blob/main/image/5.PNG)